 Apart from its price, one draw to the Ventus 4060 Ti 2X Black OC is its size.
 It comes in at just 199mm long, while the 4060 Ti FE is 240mm long, and the triple-fan cards like the MSI and ASUS ones above are even longer at 338mm and 300mm, respectively.

-That being said, the difference will be very slim.
-So, if you want a 4060 Ti and want to save as much money as possible—or if you want a smaller card—the Ventus 2X Black OC 4060 Ti is a brilliant choice.
+So, if you want a 4060 Ti and want to save as much money as possible—or if you want a smaller card—the Ventus 2X Black OC 4060 Ti is a solid choice.

 Best-Looking RTX 4060 Ti